Mason’s story – my baby’s heart defect

 On August 27th 2014, I travelled to London to be induced at 37 weeks +5.
 Mason entered this world, screaming and pink.
 Something we were told wouldn’t happen.
 It was very reassuring to hear him fight from the very start.
 However, he was still very poorly and was whisked away to the NICU to receive the medicine that would keep him alive until he was big enough for his first operation.On September 30th 2014, at 4 weeks and 6 days old, Mason had his first open heart surgery, weighing only 6lbs.

-He is now a beautiful, clever and adventurous 2-year-old.
-He’s since undergone 2 more operations, the last of which was in September 2015.
+He’s since undergone two more operations, the last of which was in September 2015.

-Mason is blissfully unaware of his hard start in life.
-His next op is due in a few more years when he will be about 5 years old.
-Until then we are enjoying life as a ‘normal ‘ family.
 Not a day goes by when I don’t think about what would have happened if his heart defect was undetected.
-If our sons condition was not picked up during a scan, he would have lived only a matter of hours at the most.
-Early detection saved his life.
+If our son’s condition was not picked up during a scan, he would have lived only a matter of hours at the most.
+Early detection saved his life.’